zama-ai/concrete-ml/docs/deep-learning/fhe_friendly_models.md

 | 3-bit accuracy        | 56.44% | 55.54% | 56.50% |
 | mean accumulator size | 6.6    | 6.9    | 7.4    |

-This shows that the fp32 accuracy and accumulator size increases with the number of hidden neurons, while the 3-bit accuracy remains low irrespective of to the number of neurons.
+This shows that the fp32 accuracy and accumulator size increases with the number of hidden neurons, while the 3-bit accuracy remains low irrespective of the number of neurons.
 While all the configurations tried here were FHE-compatible (accumulator \< 16 bits), it is often preferable to have a lower accumulator size in order to speed up the inference time.

 {% hint style="info" %}
-The accumulator size is determined by Concrete-Numpy as being the maximum bit-width encountered anywhere in the encrypted circuit
+The accumulator size is determined by Concrete-Numpy as being the maximum bit-width encountered anywhere in the encrypted circuit.
 {% endhint %}

 ## Quantization Aware Training:

 [Quantization Aware Training](../advanced-topics/quantization.md) using [Brevitas](https://github.com/Xilinx/brevitas) is the best way to guarantee a good accuracy for Concrete-ML compatible neural networks.

-Brevitas provides a quantized version of almost all Pytorch layers (`Linear` layer becomes `QuantLinear`, `ReLU` layer becomes `QuantReLU` and so one), plus some extra quantization parameters, such as :
+Brevitas provides a quantized version of almost all PyTorch layers (`Linear` layer becomes `QuantLinear`, `ReLU` layer becomes `QuantReLU` and so one), plus some extra quantization parameters, such as :

 - `bit_width`: precision quantization bits for activations
 - `act_quant`: quantization protocol for the activations
 - `weight_bit_width`: precision quantization bits for weights
 - `weight_quant`: quantization protocol for the weights

-In order to use FHE, the network must be quantized from end to end, and thanks to the Brevitas's `QuantIdentity` layer, it's possible to quantize the input by placing it at the entry point of the network.
-Moreover, it's also possible to combine Pytorch and Brevitas layers, provided that a `QuantIdentity` is placed after this Pytorch layer.
-The following table gives the replacements to be made to convert a Pytorch NN for Concrete-ML compatibility.
+In order to use FHE, the network must be quantized from end to end, and thanks to the Brevitas's `QuantIdentity` layer, it is possible to quantize the input by placing it at the entry point of the network.
+Moreover, it is also possible to combine PyTorch and Brevitas layers, provided that a `QuantIdentity` is placed after this PyTorch layer.
+The following table gives the replacements to be made to convert a PyTorch NN for Concrete-ML compatibility.

 | Pytorch fp32 layer   | Concrete-ML model with Pytorch/Brevitas               |
 | -------------------- | ----------------------------------------------------- |